Scott Barkley, editor

 Telephone: (770) 936-5599

-Myriah Snyder joined The Index as content editor in October 2018.
+Myriah Snyder originally joined The Index as content editor in October 2018 before moving into the role of associate editor in July 2020.
 A native of Murray, Ky., Myriah has garnered the bulk of her Baptist communications experience in her home state.
 As a student at University of the Cumberlands, she served as news writer and copy editor for the student newspaper, The Patriot, on the way to earning her Bachelor of Science degree in English in December 2014.

 Other journalism experience came during her time attending Mid-Continent University in Mayfield, Ky., where she worked as managing editor for The Mid-Continent Review and student editor of Cougar Connect.
 In that time she also served as a creative writing essay competition judge and freelance proofreader.